standardgalactic/cykoder/README.md

 Currently working at Dock on various open source blockchain technologies.
 In my spare time I am working on my games and a soon-to-be open sourced game engine which leverages ES6 for scripting.

+I also have a little side project going providing free and open source services at https://foss.run

 📫 How to reach me: sshellawell@gmail.com

 <!--